mailgun/documentation/source/api-email-validation.rst

     Bulk validation preview performs a free analysis of a list of email addresses allowing you to make an informed decision to run a complete bulk validation or not.
 Given a preview name and an uploaded file of email addresses, a preliminary validation run will be preformed.
-The results of the preview will be, on average, and estimate of the deliverability and risk of the emails provide.
-This evaluation is based on a statistical sampling of the list provided
+The results of the preview will be, on average, an estimate of the deliverability and risk of the emails provide.
+This evaluation is based on a statistical sampling of the list provided.

 .. note::
-    Its important to upload as `multi-part/form-data` where the file is defined by `file`.
+    It's important to upload as `multi-part/form-data` where the file is defined by `file`.

     Currently only raw `csv` and `gzip` are supported.